Violence Against Women and Girls

 The Department of Health along with NHS England and professional bodies, have developed a package of support including:

-- Video interviews with Vanessa Lodge, NHS E National FGM Prevention lead.
+- Video interviews with Vanessa Lodge, NHS England National FGM Prevention lead

-- The website for written materials for FGM can be found here.
+- A website for written materials for FGM

-- Watch a video of Specialist FGM midwife Juliet Albert speaks with Vanessa Lodge, national FGM prevention lead at NHS England, about the new female genital mutilation (FGM) mandatory reporting duty.
+- A video of Specialist FGM Midwife Juliet Albert speaking with Vanessa Lodge, national FGM prevention lead at NHS England, about the new female genital mutilation (FGM) mandatory reporting duty

 - Communities Tackling FGM in the UK - Best Practice Guide